OUR TEAM //

 Kevin Sullivan’s career in communications — which includes the rare combination of White House, corporate and sports experience at the most senior levels — uniquely qualifies him to deliver results to KSC clients through message development, strategic communications planning, media and social media training, speech/presentation coaching, crisis planning and response, and writing speeches and editorials.

-Sullivan was appointed by President George W. Bush as Assistant to the President for Communications on July 11, 2006.
+He launched KSC in February 2009 after two-and-a-half years as President George W. Bush's White House Communications Director.
+Sullivan was appointed by President Bush as Assistant to the President for Communications on July 11, 2006.
 As White House Communications Director, he oversaw message development and communications planning.
-Sullivan’s responsibilities also included oversight of the White House Web site; the rapid response operation; outreach to regional and specialty media; and the production of Presidential events.
+Sullivan’s responsibilities also included oversight of the White House website; the rapid response operation; outreach to regional and specialty media; and the production of Presidential events.

 Previously, Sullivan served as the Senate-confirmed Assistant Secretary for Communications & Outreach at the U.S. Department of Education.